Mahdism: Mahdism in Quran

-Many verses of the Quran are related to the Mahdism.
-Like verse 105 of Al-Anbiya Surah:
+Many verses of the Quran are related to Mahdism, such as verse 105 of Al-Anbiya Surah:

 The commentators have considered the fulfillment of the promise mentioned in the verse at the time of the reappearance of Imam Muhammad al-Mahdi.
 Also, verse 5 of Al-Qasas Surah:

 Some have considered the interpretations of this verse to be related to Muhammad al-Mahdi and others have considered it to be related to the return (Rajʽa) of the Imams and the return of the government to them.
 Verse 55 of Surah An-Nur: